Part II Entry 25 of 84

 Work on Yourself

 This creates a specific kind of parental obligation: that you work on yourself.
-Not merely for your own benefit, but because your unresolved patterns will become inputs into your children's formation.
+Not only for your own benefit, but because your unresolved patterns will become inputs into your children's formation.
 The rage you have not examined, the anxiety you have not addressed, the relationship to failure you have not made peace with: these will appear in your parenting, often in the moments when you are least aware.
 The most useful thing many parents could do for their children is take their own development seriously.

 None of this implies perfection.
 Children do not need perfect parents.
 They need honest, reasonably consistent ones who repair things when they break and who demonstrate, through the actual conduct of their lives, that the values they are teaching are real.